| When: | March 23 – 27, 2026 |

 Class Schedule

-Mix up the clay we will use.
-Explore the ruins, look at prehistoric pottery sherds and talk about how to reproduce the pottery we see.
+Introduction to Southwest pottery tools and materials.
+Visit an ancient ruin, talk about how to reproduce the pottery we see.
 Begin forming your first pot.

-Finish forming pot and begin second pot.
+Finish first pot and begin second pot.
 Field trip to dig wild clay.
-Begin slipping and polishing pottery.

-Let pottery dry completely before firing, go on field trip to tour Amerind Museum, have lunch at local cafe and collect clay on the playa.
+Pottery drying day.
+Field trip to Amerind Museum, have lunch at local cafe and collect clay on the playa.

 Enroll in this Class